 To reflect your status as a new professional who is just starting out in your teaching career, you will start with a reduced timetable and build up during the course of the year.
 The timetable will always allow for regular mentor meetings, collaborative working and observations of others.

 Mentors will either be double-timetabled in your lessons or be liaising with your co-teachers to co-ordinate your weekly observations.
 Mentors and/or co-teachers have clear roles in your classroom to observe your teaching and take notes and to circulate the room and act as a teaching assistant.

 How many hours of study will the training consist of?

-The training programme will require the commitment equivalent to that of a serving full time teacher in terms of the length of school day, plus additional preparatory and academic work.
-The programme cannot be contained with a particular number of hours per week; you must expect to be on school site no later than 8:00am with most sessions running until 5:00pm during the week.
+The training programme will require the commitment equivalent to that of a serving full-time teacher in terms of the length of school day, plus additional preparatory and academic work.
+The programme cannot be contained within a particular number of hours per week.